aqilc/chasm/readme.md

 ![Screenshot 2024-12-30 192539](https://github.com/user-attachments/assets/c28d8cc3-582c-4704-ad9e-816ece2f52e0)

 Assembler is built in an optimized fashion where anything that can be precomputed, is precomputed.

 In the above screenshot, it's shown that an optimized build can assemble most instructions in about 15 nanoseconds, which goes down to 30 for unoptimized builds.

+Considering an average of 9 nanoseconds per function call, most of that 15 ns is actually wasted on function call overhead!

 API: Code
 ---------